Monterey Peninsula Regional Park District - Special Tax Lien Information

 What is this Special Tax?

 In November 2016, more than 71% of voters approved Measure E, thereby establishing the District's Parks, Open Space and Coastal Preservation Community Facilities District (CFD).
 Voters first approved a Benefit Assessment District in 2004 to provide funding for maintaining, improving and protecting parks, trails and open spaces areas within the District.
-The 2004 assessment had a 15-year term and will expire June 30, 2019.
+The 2004 assessment had a 15-year term and expired June 30, 2019.
 Creation of the CFD authorizes the new Special Tax, to continue to provide funding for these essential services.

 The District imposes the Special Tax pursuant to a California law called the Mello-Roos Community Facilities Act of 1982.
 It allows a local government to form a CFD to fund certain public services and facilities and requires two thirds voter approval to impose a special tax.